Coastmark

 Designing for Flooding and Storm Surges

-Rising sea levels and storm surges put coastal areas at greater risk of flooding, making thoughtful construction essential.
-Coastal construction is vital for strengthening resilience, with buildings often elevated above predicted flood levels and reinforced to withstand wind and water pressures.
-Carefully designed drainage systems help channel excess water away from foundations, reducing damage and ensuring long-term stability for both structures and communities along the shore.
+Rising sea levels and storm surges increase flood risks across coastal regions, making thoughtful design essential.
+Buildings are often elevated above projected flood levels and reinforced to withstand wind and water pressure.
+Carefully engineered drainage systems help redirect excess water away from structural supports, reducing long-term damage risks.
+These design strategies improve safety while supporting stronger and more resilient coastal communities.

 Erosion Control and Shoreline Protection